sdziallas/comp55/docs/labs/JavavsCPP.md

 ```char```,
 ```double```,
 and ```boolean```.
-You can immediately identify them based on case.
+You can immediately identify them based on the case.
 Primitives are all in lower case while other types in Java, like ```String```, are in uppercase.
 Anything that is in uppercase is just like a class/object from C++, it was written in a class file, which are java files.
-There are not separate .h and .cpp files in Java, the declaration and definition of a class is contained in the same file.
+There are no separate .h and .cpp files in Java, the declaration and definition of a class is contained in the same file.
 Like in 53,
 the code that is in these java files I will refer to as a